umbraco/UmbracoDocs/marketplace-and-integrations/marketplace/README.md

 ## [Listing Your Package](listing-your-package.md)

-If you are a package developer wanting to make your work available to the widest audience, please review the steps described in [how to list your package](listing-your-package.md).
+If you are a package developer wanting to make your work available for Umbraco website developers, please review how to [list your package](listing-your-package.md).